An Adaptive Graduated Nonconvexity Loss Function for Robust Nonlinear Least Squares Solutions: Preliminaries

 This allows the shape parameter to be dynamically adapted for values between ${-\infty}$ and ${2}$.
 The truncation bound is often set for a specific problem.
 For example, if the magnitude of the residuals is expected to be large, a larger ${\tau}$ value is used.
-Further, \cite{Chebrolu2021Adaptive} finds the optimal shape parameter through a grid search by solving the optimization problem
+Further, the work by Chebrolu \etal \cite{Chebrolu2021Adaptive} finds the optimal shape parameter through a grid search by solving the optimization problem

 Having ${{\alpha}^{\star}}$ and the loss function \eqref{eq:barron_general_adaptive_loss}, the weights ${w_{i}}$ are obtained using \eqref{eq:weights},